-10. Benefits
+11. Benefits

 The Company has a 401(k) plan, which is a tax qualified savings plan, to encourage its employees to save for retirement purposes or other contingencies.
 All employees, working over 1,000 hours per year, of the Company and its subsidiaries are eligible to participate in the Plan after completion of one year of service and attaining the age of 21.
-The employee may elect to contribute a percentage of their compensation before taxes in a traditional 401(k) and/or a percentage of their compensation after taxes using the subsidiaries, a contribution may be made by the subsidiaries.
+The employee may elect to contribute a percentage of their compensation before taxes in a traditional 401(k) and/or a percentage of their compensation after taxes using the subsidiary's Roth 401(k) option.
+Based upon profits, as determined by the subsidiaries, a contribution may be made by the subsidiaries.
 Employees are 100% vested in the subsidiaries' contribution to the plan after five years of service.
 Employee contributions and vested subsidiaries contributions may be withdrawn only on termination of employment, retirement, death or hardship withdrawal.